muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

-real internet connection, and (a) the sandboxed environment used to build this has a restricted network allowlist that doesn't include these domains, and (b) both APIs' robots.txt blocks automated fetch tooling, so I could not run them from here even once to pull real numbers.
+real internet connection, and (a) the sandboxed environment used to build this has a restricted network allowlist that doesn't include these domains, and (b) both APIs' robots.txt blocks automated fetch tooling.
 The pipeline is built, tested end-to-end with synthetic placeholder data shaped like the real API responses (confirmed the merge and retrain both run cleanly), then that placeholder data was deleted so nothing fake ships. **To actually add these features:** run